Aliases for SH3KBP1 Gene

 GeneCards Summary for SH3KBP1 Gene

 SH3KBP1 (SH3 Domain Containing Kinase Binding Protein 1) is a Protein Coding gene.
-Diseases associated with SH3KBP1 include Adrenal Cortical Adenocarcinoma.
-Among its related pathways are Lipoprotein metabolism and Innate Immune System.
-GO annotations related to this gene include SH3 domain binding.
+Diseases associated with SH3KBP1 include Breast Adenocarcinoma and Adrenal Cortical Adenocarcinoma.
+Among its related pathways are Listeria monocytogenes entry into host cells and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include SH3 domain binding.
 An important paralog of this gene is CD2AP.

 UniProtKB/Swiss-Prot for SH3KBP1 Gene